teamdigitale/teamdigitale.governo.it/en/projects/digital-citizenship.md

-The APIs for communication provide a single channel that the Public Administration can use to send communications, notices, and reminders about deadlines to the citizen.
-This communication system is in turn integrated with the APIs for preferences management to allow the services to communicate with the citizens based on these preferences.
+The APIs for communication provide a single channel that the Public Administration can use to send communications, notices, and reminders about deadlines.
+This communication system is in turn integrated with the APIs for preferences management to allow the services to communicate with the citizens based on his/her contact preferences.

 The APIs are developed as open source, with both the backlog of the activities and the code being freely accessible: